kuwakado/CRPRF/README.md

 --stepByte=S  increase the message length by S bytes each (default: 32)
 ```

-'crprf_moc' is also an executable file that displays the execution time when the essential processing of the SHA-256 compression function is omitted.
+'crprf_moc' is also an executable file that displays the execution time when the processing of HMAC, that of KHC1, and that of KHC2 are omitted.
 Usage of crcprf_moc is the same as that of crprf.
-By subtracting the latter from the former, the time required to execute the SHA-256 compression function can be estimated.
+By subtracting the result of 'crprf_moc' from the result of 'crprf', we can estimate the execution time of HMAC, KHC1, and KHC2 (excluding overhead times for option processing and measurements).

 # Note